 Did the ancient Greeks or Romans invent macaroni and did they know of hard wheat?
 It does not appear so.
 The classical tracta, a dough product taken by some writers to be macaroni, mentioned in the Roman writer Apicius’ cookbook was not pasta secca.19 Classical Greek descriptions of tracta make it seem to be a dried dough product, perhaps a kind of biscuit.

-(Photo: Spaghetti vendor in Apulia, early 20th century)
+(Photo: Spaghetti vendors in Naples, late 19th or early 20th century)

 Today, macaroni popularly refers to a tubular pasta three to five inches in length, but before the sixteenth century, macaroni meant not only pasta secca but also boiled bread.
 In fact, in the fourteenth century, the Sicilian lexicographer Angelo Senisio defined maccheroni as panis lixis in aqua (bread boiled in water), which is a description identical to the medieval Arab tharid (page 000) that might be the root of one of the medieval Arabic words for macaroni itriya.
 Macaroni also once meant what we today call gnocchi.
 This sense was used in 1570, when the Renaissance chef Bartolomeo Scappi described making macaroni.
 He said that after you knead the dough you "faccianosi i gnocchi cioè maccaroni" (make gnocchi, that is, macaroni).20